Please see Indomethacin guidelines for latest information on indomethacin & gout.

 Indometacin works by controlling the bodies reaction to uric acid deposits in the joints.
 It reduces pain, but does nothing to help reduce those deposits.
 See the Reaction part of U-D-R-P for more information.

-More information in the Indomethacin pages.
+Leave Indomethacin and Gout Pain Relief for more information in the Indomethacin pages.